 Distressed properties aren’t always bargains.
 There is, however, the potential to discover a great deal among them.
 Typically, a property becomes distressed because the owner faces financial devastation, and there is no other recourse than to sell.
 Of course, if a home has fallen into a state of serious disrepair, this too is a distressed property.

-It’s best to go into this type of real estate transaction with realistic expectations as an investor and understand the process involved in locating these properties in San Antonio and the time and the costs involved in buying distressed properties.
-There are five things to know about buying distressed properties in San Antonio.
+It’s best to go into this type of real estate transaction with realistic expectations as an investor and understand the process involved in locating these properties in San Antonio and Surrounding areas, Texas and the time and the costs involved in buying distressed properties.
+There are five things to know about buying distressed properties in San Antonio and Surrounding areas, Texas.

 Real estate agents drive for dollars, going street to street, and looking for properties with signs of neglect, for sale by owner signs, or even signs of abandonment, such as piled newspapers or broken windows.
-One of the significant side effects for you as a real estate investor in San Antonio is becoming intimately familiar with the market, noting any changes on your regular tours.
-By building these drives into your routine, you’ll be able to make the first move when you locate an off-market deal—tracking down the owner for yourself and making an offer, which may just put you ahead of the crowd when purchasing distressed properties in San Antonio.
+One of the significant side effects for you as a real estate investor in San Antonio and Surrounding areas, Texas is becoming intimately familiar with the market, noting any changes on your regular tours.
+By building these drives into your routine, you’ll be able to make the first move when you locate an off-market deal—tracking down the owner for yourself and making an offer, which may just put you ahead of the crowd when purchasing distressed properties in San Antonio and Surrounding areas, Texas.

-STx Home Solutions knows all about buying distressed properties in San Antonio, making it easy for you!
+STx Home Solutions knows all about buying distressed properties in San Antonio and Surrounding areas, Texas, making it easy for you!
 Call STx Home Solutions at (210) 972-5503 or send us a message today!